sprout-laravel/docs/installation.md

 #### Configure your Tenant Provider

-In the same `multitenancy.php` config file, there's an option called `provider`, which contains the configuration for each default tenant provider driver that Sprout comes with.
+In the same `multitenancy.php` config file, there's an option called `provider` which allows you to configure multiple [tenant providers](tenant-providers).
 Tenant providers are used to retrieve instances of your tenant, whether it's an Eloquent model, simply entity, or something else.

 > [!TIP]
-> The tenant provider functionality is mirrored on
+> The tenant provider functionality is mirrored from
 > Laravel's [auth user provider][18] functionality.

 The default drivers are as follows: